mjswensen/mjswensen.com/blog/_posts/2015-05-11-practical-use-cases-for-the-empty-pseudo-class.md

 ![Data collection UI example](/blog/images/css-empty-conversions.png)

 In the previous example, the elements for the USA and Canada metrics have text ("1.64%" and "0.53%", respectively), while that of Mexico is empty.
-This is relevant code:
+This is the relevant code:

 {% highlight css %}
 .conversion-rate:empty::before {